Read This First

 Prompt 1: Have the advantages of fiat money been robust enough to make it the best option for most economies?

-The section turns on Robustness and Suitability for Most Economies and Comparison with Other Systems.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Robustness and Suitability for Most Economies and Comparison with Other Systems in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Robustness and Suitability for Most Economies distinct from Comparison with Other Systems.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Robustness and Suitability for Most Economies distinct from Comparison with Other Systems.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Fiat money allows governments and central banks to have full control over monetary policy.
 This flexibility enables them to manage inflation, unemployment, and economic growth through tools like adjusting interest rates and controlling the money supply.